chenkenbio/SpliceBERT/README.md

 model = AutoModelForSequenceClassification.from_pretrained(SPLICEBERT_PATH, num_labels=3) # assume the class number is 3, shape: (batch_size, sequence_length, num_labels)
 ```

-Or use SpliceBERT with FlashAttention by replacing the official API with the custom API
+Or use SpliceBERT with FlashAttention by replacing the official API with the custom API (Currently flash-attention does not support attention_mask.
+As a result, the length of sequences in each batch should be the same)
 ```python
 SPLICEBERT_PATH = "/path/to/SpliceBERT/models/model_folder"  # set the path to the folder of pre-trained SpliceBERT
 import torch